What causes excessive stomach acid and how to get rid of it

 Although it is often suggested as a last resort, baking soda can also be an effective treatment for excessive stomach acid.
 One half to one full teaspoon of baking soda in an eight-ounce glass of water may help ease the burn of acid reflux.
 You can also drink baking soda by mixing half a teaspoon of it with a few drops of lemon juice and a half-cup of warm water.
 No, it is not the best tasting drink, but if you are in a lot of pain, it just might be worth a try.

 Most people experience the odd episode of excess acid in their stomach from time-to-time, which brings on symptoms such as acid reflux or mild heartburn.
-But when symptoms are occurring on a regular basis and you just can’t seem to pinpoint why, it is important to seek medical advice.
+But when symptoms are occurring regularly and you just can’t pinpoint why, it is important to seek medical advice.
 Untreated heartburn, for instance, can lead to esophageal ulcers, esophageal scarring, or Barrett’s esophagus, which are precancerous changes in cells.
-About seven million people in the United States have acid reflux or what is commonly referred to as GERD.
+About seven million people in the United States have acid reflux, or what is commonly referred to as GERD.

 Advertisement